WebCimes/webcimes-select/README.md

 mySelect.initOptions();
 ```

-### Add selected option
+### Add a selected option

-To add a selected option, you can call the `addOption` method, like this:
+To add a selected option, you can call the `addSelectedOption` method, like this:

 ```javascript
 // Get the instance